 Speaking of the ridiculous, we are not far from having to put labels on everything: warning: Shark, stay clear off teeth, sharp, very sharp.

-To a cetain extent professions themselves wish to exploit, when they seek to create legislation which constrains activity to themselves.
+To a certain extent professions themselves wish to exploit, when they seek to create legislation which constrains activity to themselves.
 Rather than bringing benefit to the community it is mostly seen as a nuisance and hindrance.
-As a consequence people find ways around it, or simply blantantly ignore the legislation and go against it.
+As a consequence people find ways around it, or simply blatantly ignore the legislation and go against it.
 Registration, protection of professional titles, and licensing all becomes a joke.

 The building works contractors act and regulations provides for two licenses:

 1) Building works contractors license (BWC)